Do you have enough space at home? If not, you’ll find that self-storage units from American Self Storage can solve the problem.

 Group related items

-In addition to storing your stuff by category, group together related items within each category.
-For example, if you had a section for sports equipment, you’d want to keep your baseball-related items together and your football items together.
+You should group together related items within each category.
+For example, if you had a section for sports equipment, you’d want to keep your baseball-related items together and then keep your football items in a separate section.

 Use shelves to keep your floor space free.
 This tactic can prove especially useful when you have a lot of small items and boxes.

-Of course, on your shelves, you should use the above tips.
+Of course, on your shelves, you should follow the above best practices.
 For instance, categorize your things, store related items together, label your containers, and draw a map.

 Just make sure that you use shelving units that are appropriate for the size and weight of the things you need to store.